1747 English cricket season: Kent v England

-The two games between Kent and England were due to be played at Bromley Common on 29 June and at the Artillery Ground on 1 July, but the source reports that both matches "are deferred on account of the gentlemen subscribers being engaged at several Elections", referring to the Parliamentary Election of 1747.
+Two games between Kent and England were due to be played at Bromley Common on Monday, 29 June, and at the Artillery Ground on Wednesday, 1 July, but both matches were 'deferred on account of the gentlemen subscribers being engaged at several Elections'.
+The parliamentary election of 1747 resulted in a Whig government under Henry Pelham (1694–1754).
+In those days, voting was limited to male landed gentry.